18 Reasons Churches Struggle To Support Abuse Victims

 12. Lack of proper pastoral training which would help pastors study and apply the word of God correctly.

-This is especially true in cultures with lower education rates and where pastors do not have any training, just a passion for serving God.
+This is especially true in cultures with lower education rates and where pastors do not have any training, just a passion for teaching and preaching.

 Of course, pastoral training is no guarantee that churches will be safer.

-But as someone who grew up in a community with very low education rates and witnessed the misreading and misapplication of Scripture and the harm caused by both, I am convinced that foundational training and education is a critical first for anyone desiring to be in a position of influence or leadership.
+But as someone who grew up in a community with very low education rates and witnessed the misreading and misapplication of Scripture and the harm caused by both, I am convinced that foundational training and education is a critical first for anyone desiring to be in a position of influence or leadership in the modern context.

 Abuse in Church: Why We Struggle